 We’ve again got a likely total of nine Dixie Cigarettes cards and nine Virginia Brights cards, giving us a total of 18 in this type.

 Not much to point out with these cards.
 They feature women in different positions but just without the captions to explain where on the field they may be playing.
 While I believe there to be nine for each brand, to date, I’ve identified only eight of the Dixie cards and five of the Virginia Brights cards.
 However, based on the theme of nine known cards in other subsets and not seeing any numbers above No. 9, my belief is that this type is capped at nine cards for each brand.

 One note is that, unlike Type 1, the pictures aren’t as similar between the two brands.
-And an interesting side note is that the No. 4 card for the Virginia Brights set has a backwards ‘4.’
+And an interesting side note is that the No. 4 card for the Virginia Brights set has a small backwards ‘4.’
 That card is pictured here.

 Type 3: N48 Dixie Cigarettes and Virginia Brights with Numbers and without Borders

 These cards are basically the same as Type 2 but without borders.
 For a while, it was assumed that these could merely be trimmed cards.
 That, however, is not the case.
 We know that because I have found two cards that have the same number but are entirely different pictures.

 By way of comparison between the two brands, there’s an interesting aspect of this type.
 The Dixie Cigarettes set uses either the exact same or similar pictures as the cards in Type 2.
 The only main difference between those are the presence of borders.
 The Virginia Brights cards, meanwhile, don’t follow that pattern.
 At least not entirely.

 We know that because of my aforementioned note about with two card numbers using different pictures.